Central Florida Knights Logo (UCF Knights Logo)

 2017 – today

-The management of sports teams decided to modernize the logo, for which they tightened it.
-Therefore, instead of the dark gold Pantone 872, the light gold Pantone 4515 appeared.
-The designers kept everything else as it was.
+The management of sports teams decided to modernize the logo, so they simplified it.
+Therefore, instead of dark gold (Pantone 872), light gold (Pantone 4515) appeared.
+The designers left everything else unchanged.